thebithead/nuodb-operator/README.md

       If you agree to these terms, following the below instructions to enable NuoDB Insights.
       Insights can also be enabled at a later time if you choose.

-Before deploying  NuoDB, to enable NuoDB Insights you can
+Before deploying  NuoDB, to enable NuoDB Insights you will need to choose one of the available deployment methods:
-1. deploy Insights locally on your Kubernetes cluster.
+1. LOCAL: Deploy Insights locally on your Kubernetes cluster.
 With this option, all performance data is privately stored and managed locally on your cluster by starting local elasticsearch, logstash, kibana, and grafana components that are utilized by the Insights on-cluster monitoring solution.
 To enable this option:
-   * the &ensp;`nuodbinsightsserver_crd.yaml` during Operator deployment and &ensp;`nuodbinsightsserver_cr.yaml` during database deployment.
+   * the `nuodbinsightsserver_crd.yaml` during Operator deployment and `nuodbinsightsserver_cr.yaml` during database deployment.
-2. stream your performance data to the NuoDB Insights hosted public cloud portal and access your secure performance data via a private Subscriber ID.
+2. HOSTED in AWS: Stream your Insights performance data to the NuoDB hosted Insights data portal on the Amazon AWS public clould.
+To access your secure performance data using this option, you will use a private Subscriber ID provided once the Insights collection agent starts.
 To enable this option:
    * Set "insightsEnabled: true" in your nuodb-cr.yaml file.

 ## Install the NuoDB Operator